Juanald/CryptoLeg/README.md

 Done.

 For each cryptocurrency, I want a link that will show a chart on the crypto prices
 a.
-Create the button linking to another component page with params
+Create the button linking to another component page with params Done.
 b.
-Learn how to use charts in react
+Learn how to use charts in react Done.

+I want to integrate buying and selling of crypto via the integration of MongoDB

+I want to package this as a quick cryptocurrency viewer.
+It has login and signup, routing, and the like.
+I want to style this, and then release it on github.
+Post-project we do a little reflection on what we learned